Welcome to a new adventure in Holistic Health!

 4) Sexual Therapies are illegal in Guatemala.
 If you choose to offer these services, or are being offered these services, be aware that there is a fine line between therapy and abuse.
 No means NO in both English and Spanish.
 Abusers will be held accountable for their actions.

 5) While pretty much any conversation can be had in San Marcos, it is best not to have them on the 1.5-meter-wide Hippie Highway (main path).
 It is the main path and people use it to get to where they need it to go.
-Culturally, it is rude to walk between people so please move to the side or go sit somewhere to talk about how interconnected we all are.
+Culturally, it is rude to walk between people so please move to the side or go sit somewhere to talk about how consciously aware you are.

 7) Same goes for produce, if you are being charged unfairly, don’t buy with those vendors.
 They must make trips to surrounding markets themselves to bring goods here.
 The extra few q that you may save will be spent on your transportation costs.
 Again, you have free will, so feel free to use it.